-As a student of the University you are automatically a member of The SU (although you have a right to opt out - see section below on Students' Union membership).
-Officers of The SU represent students' interests on University decision-making bodies.
+As a student of the University you are automatically a member of the Students' Union (although you have a right to opt out - see section below on Students' Union membership).
+Officers of the Students' Union represent students' interests on University decision-making bodies.
 In addition, numerous elected student representatives play important roles on various Departmental, Faculty/School and University committees.
-All student representatives are elected through online elections facilitated by The SU.
+All student representatives are elected through online elections facilitated by the Students' Union.